You are here: Home page > Engineering > Gears

 Where did you get those gears?

 I regularly receive emails from teachers and students asking where I got the red plastic gears I've photographed in this article.
-They're from a wonderful construction set I had way back in the 1970s, made by a German company called Fischer Technik, which I still have today.
+They're from a wonderful construction set called Fischer Technik, made by the German Fischer plastics company, that I had way back in the 1970s and still have today.
 It was like a kind of plastic version of Meccano without all the fiddly little screws and things, and there was equal emphasis on both static structures and dynamic machines.
 From their website, it seems Fischer Technik still make educational, STEM-related toys today, but I'm not sure whether you can get the full range of gears I had in my set.
 If you happen to know the answer, please do let me know!

 Sponsored links